 The third step is to calculate the “future needs” of the parties.
 This involves taking into account a range of factors such as age, health, income and earning capacity, care and support of children, financial circumstances of any new relationship, financial resources of each of the parties and other matters.
 At this stage, the Court considers whether any further adjustments should be made to the pool considering the parties’ future needs.
 At this stage, often % adjustments are made in circumstances where the care and support of young children impact a parent’s income and capacity to earn income.

-Pearsons are the expert family lawyers in Melbourne.
-To find out more about where you stand in a prospective property division from your estranged spouse, and of next steps, come into our office for a free 30 minutes consultation with one of our experienced solicitors.
+To find out more about where you stand in a prospective property division from your estranged spouse, and of the next steps, contact us for a free 30-minute consultation with one of our expert family lawyers.